Vojtechnlogy/vadatei-lead-gen-hub/README.md

 Try to figure out a way that we can add a phone number calling code - picker not priority

-Future add a Partners section and a Reviews section
+Future add a Partners section and a Reviews section -- ADD aggregateRating and Review to the Schema

 Create QR code and advertizing for the website

 Examples section so that the clients have examples

-Add and SEO page so that users who search stuff up have a good chance of finding somthing maybe a blog or case studies

-ADD aggregateRating and Review to the Schema

 Make sure that google indexing is good

 Create markers so that data can be tracked if user click More Information keep track of that

-Add pictures to make everything look nice small icons in the service section would go a long way

-Update the form so that information is stored properly-------------------------------------------------Should be easy just change the varibles

-Important make the Services Model Section work the way it is supposed to
+Use the excel sheet and the PDF at the same time so when a user is booking a call as for information that then gets stored

 !!!!!!!!